robustini/AceRadio/README.md

 Also note:

-- the listener page is a real part of the product, not a duplicate of the admin page
+- the listener page is a real part of the product, not a duplicate of the admin page; it has both live and free-player browsing behavior
 - local catalogs, generated history, and cache reuse are all first-class parts of the AceRadio workflow
 - the Ollama-specific load / offload optimization applies to the AI-written prompt stage, not to every station mode equally
 - if you want the leanest runtime behavior, prefer local sources and cached material instead of always going through the Ollama writing step